Zoadian/nitro/README.md

 ## Intro

 Nitro implements a basic ECS architecture.
 Additional information is broadly available but often differs with implementation.
-Some sources are: [T-machine](http://t-machine.org/index.php/2007/09/03/entity-systems-are-the-future-of-mmog-development-part-1/), [Wikipedia](http://en.wikipedia.org/wiki/Entity_component_system) and [RichardLords](http://www.richardlord.net/blog/what-is-an-entity-framework).
+Some sources are: [T-machine](http://t-machine.org/index.php/2007/09/03/entity-systems-are-the-future-of-mmog-development-part-1/), [Wikipedia](http://en.wikipedia.org/wiki/Entity_component_system) and [RichardLords blog](http://www.richardlord.net/blog/what-is-an-entity-framework).
 The following description may be specific to this implementation.

 ### Basic terminology